searchpioneer/ranklib-dotnet/docs/Docs/documentation/examples.md

 STD              :      88.38
 ```

 The training data used to create this MART model defined a total of 46 features.
-One will note that only 41 of the
+Note however that only 41 of the
 features were actually used.
 In the feature frequency distributions, there is no output for features 6-10 indicating
 0 frequency.
 The minimum feature frequency was for feature 46, which was used only 7 times in the model.
 The maximum feature occurrence was for feature 45 which occurred 380 times in the model.
 Given the mean and